fortio/fortio/README.md

   -httpccch
 	Check for Connection: Close Header
   -https-insecure
-	Do not verify certs in https connections
+	Long form of the -k flag
   -json string
 	Json output to provided file or '-' for stdout (empty = no json output, unless -a is used)
-  -keepalive
+  -k	Do not verify certs in https connections -keepalive
 	Keep connection alive (only for fast http 1.1) (default true) -labels string